lightningdevkit/lightningdevkit.org/docs/getting_started.md

 and not available for LDK in Java.
 "Opening a Channel" is a follow-up to "Build a Node" that walks through an example of opening a channel with LDK.

-"Key Management", "Spending On-Chain Funds", and "Block Data" dive into more depth on their topics.
+"Key Management", and "Blockchain Data" dive into more depth on their topics.

 Throughout these docs, if any piece of code is used or mentioned, the most in-depth docs can be found by searching [the Rust docs](https://docs.rs/lightning/0.0.12/lightning/index.html).